hkniberg/ainutshell/4-extra/470-jimbo.md

 - A drunk pirate arguing with an uptight victorian lady
 - A zombie and a vampire discussing the meaning of life

-He tracks his ideas and ongoing video projects on a Trello board (a digital collaboratino board).
+He tracks his ideas and ongoing video projects on a Trello board (a digital collaboration board).
 Each card on the board represents one video idea, and it flows from left to right across the board as the video is created.

 ![](../.gitbook/assets/470-trello.png)